Tito Grillo, PhD, University of Texas at Austin

 Area of Study / Keywords

-Consumer Psychology Marketing Analytical Methods
+Consumer Psychology Analytical Methods

 Research

-I tend to see consumer behavior as the interplay between things consumers learned while growing up, things that (as humans) consumers are hardwired to do, and the stimuli they find while navigating our modern world.
+I tend to see consumer behavior as the interplay between things people learned while growing up, things humans are hardwired to do, and the stimuli they find while navigating our modern world.
 In general, behavioral tendencies are very functional—we systematically adopt behaviors that have been rewarded while we were growing up, and our most fundamental natural tendencies tend to exist because they helped our ancestors survive.
-The twist is that many of the modern world stimuli (e.g., money, technology) are not part of consumers’ early life experiences, and certainly were not part of the lives of our ancestors.
-My research tries to understand what happens when old learned and “programmed” tendencies meet these new stimuli.

 Teaching